-The questions above illustrate the possibilities you have within the six specialisations of the MSc Animal Sciences.
-Your interest in the answers to certain questions tells more about which specialisation is the right choice for you.
+The questions above illustrate the possibilities you have within the six specialisations of the master's Animal Sciences.
+The question that arose your interst will tell you more about which specialisation is the right choice for you.

 In general, a specialisation requires you to take at least two specialisation courses of 6 credits each.
-These courses, provided by the chair group of your chosen study track, will prepare you for a major thesis.
+These courses will prepare you for a major thesis.
 If you lack necessary basic knowledge, you are required to take a basic BSc course prior to the specialisation courses.
-After following the specialisation (and basic) courses you start a major thesis at the chair group of your chosen study track.
+After following the specialisation (and basic) courses you start a major thesis at the chair group of your chosen thesis track.
 Theses and courses are provided by chair groups within the Animal Sciences Department.
-When you opt for an international thesis or internship, you can contact the contact person of the chair group of your interest.
+You could also opt for an international thesis or internship.

 The specialisations within Animal Sciences: